Extensibility architecture in SQL Server Machine Learning Services

 SQL Server has an extensibility framework for running external script such as R or Python on the server.
 Script executes in a language runtime environment as an extension to the core database engine.

 The extensibility framework was introduced in SQL Server 2016 to support the R runtime.
-SQL Server 2017 adds support for Python
+SQL Server 2017 and later has support for Python.

 The purpose of the extensibility framework is to provide an interface between SQL Server and data science languages such as R and Python, reducing friction when moving data science solutions into production, and protecting data exposed during the development process.
 By executing a trusted scripting language within a secure framework managed by SQL Server, database administrators can maintain security while allowing data scientists access to enterprise data.